 - the employer has made an effort to recruit and hire U.S. workers for the open positions

 - H-2A workers will not drive down the wages of U.S. workers employed in comparable positions

 Dependents of H-2A workers (spouses and unmarried children under 21 years of age) are entitled to H-4 status but are not entitled to work in the United States.
 H-4 visas are temporarily suspended under the 2020 COVID economic restrictions.

 Despite being vital to America’s economy and food supply, H-2A visa applications have very strict requirements and must provide evidence to the government that all requirements are met.
 Satisfying the different requirements for each phase of the H-2A visa application process is complicated and remaining compliant with the regulations is very complex.
 The guest worker visa program is highly scrutinized program by the Department of Labor.
 Your best chance of having your farm labor jobs filled is to have your application managed and filed by a highly-skilled Visa and Immigration Attorney.

 Learn More: Immigration Attorney Kyle Farmer Discusses the H-2A Visa Program

-The experienced immigration and visa attorneys at Farmer, Farmer & Brown are dedicated to finding solutions to your workforce goals and helping your fill any employment gaps legally and quickly.
-For a consultation, please contact us or call us at 770 422 4241.
+The experienced immigration attorneys at Farmer Law PC are dedicated to finding solutions to your workforce goals and helping your fill any employment gaps legally and quickly.
+For a consultation, please contact us.